parflow/parflow/docs/user_manual/source/user_manual.rst

 **TimingInfo.BaseUnit** key described above and are *integer multipliers* of that value.

-This key is used to specify the named time cycles to be used in a simulation.
+*list* **CycleNames** no default This key is used to specify the named time cycles to be used in a simulation.
 It is a list of names and each name defines a time cycle and the number of items determines the total number of time cycles specified.
 Each named cycle is described using a number of keys defined below.
-Example Useage:

 .. container:: list